SWIFTSIM/SWIFT/doc/RTD/source/RadiativeTransfer/RT_notes_for_developers.rst

 How it works
 `````````````````

-A subcycle is basically a SWFIT time step where only radiative transfer is being
+A subcycle is basically a SWIFT time step where only radiative transfer is being
 run.

 After a normal SWIFT time step (i.e. after a call to ``engine_launch()`` and the